Last Updated on August 8, 2023 by lindseymahoney

 If a room in your house feels very cold and uninviting, adding warmer colors to the space will help to offset the cold feeling.

 This can be as subtle as choosing a white paint color that has warmer undertones instead of cooler undertones.
-There are some whites that pull more yellow and some whites that pull bluer.
+Some whites pull more yellow and some that pull more blue or pink.

 My living room is north-facing and doesn’t get any direct sunlight so it tends to feel a bit cold.